IMRSVDataLabs/imrsv-schema-linter/README.md

   performance characteristics, such as it being copy-on-write (CoW), heap-only-tuple updates (HOT), out of line storage (TOAST), or statistics, estimates, and the query planner
+- understanding security, all relevant background, and being able to thing recursively

 The linter does not verify SQL code in any way, nor does it understand how, how often, and how much of which data in particular you access, much less